FAU-LAP/NOMAD-CAMELS/paper.md

 - Time-stamped raw data obtained during the execution of the measurement protocol.
 - Instrument settings.
 - Human-readable summary of the measurement protocol information (see \autoref{fig:h5_data}a).
-- Complete Python script that recorded the data (see \autoref{fig:h5_data}b) as well as information on the Python environment, i.e. a list of used packages and versions.
+- Complete Python script that recorded the data (see \autoref{fig:h5_data}b) as well as information on the Python environment, i.e., a list of used packages and versions.
-- User-defined metadata, e.g. sample and user information.
+- User-defined metadata, e.g., sample and user information.

 ## Documentation
 In-depth documentation and guides for installing, using and troubleshooting can be found on the [CAMELS documentation webpage](https://fau-lap.github.io/NOMAD-CAMELS/) [@fuchsCAMELSConfigurableApplication].